paulrobello/par_gpt/README.md

 PARGPT_MAX_ITERATIONS=5 # maximum number of iterations to allow when in agent mode.
-Tool calls require iterations PARGPT_YES_TO_ALL=false # set this to true to skip all confirmation prompts PARGPT_SHOW_TOOL_CALLS=true
+Tool calls require iterations PARGPT_YES_TO_ALL=false # set this to true to skip all confirmation prompts PARGPT_SHOW_TOOL_CALLS=true PARGPT_REASONING_EFFORT=medium # used by o1 and o3 reasoning models PARGPT_REASONING_BUDGET=0 # used by sonnet 3.7 to enable reasoning mode.
+1024 minimum

 # REDIS (Currently used for memories)
 PARGPT_REDIS_HOST=localhost